Quantum Computing Demonstration of the Polaron-Molecule Transition on a NISQ Device: Introduction

 The outline of the work is as follows.
 In Section~\ref{sec:theory}, we establish the theoretical foundations of the system, reviewing the Fermi-Dirac statistics and Feshbach resonances.
-Section~\ref{sec:eff_ham} derives the unified Hamiltonian that bridges the BEC-BCS crossover and the formation of the Fermi polaron by integrating out the molecular field.
+Section~\ref{sec:eff_ham} derives the effective Hamiltonian that bridges the BEC-BCS crossover and the formation of the Fermi polaron by integrating out the molecular field.
 Section~\ref{sec:simulation} details the mapping of this continuous model onto a digital quantum simulation architecture, discussing the discretization strategy, the Jordan-Wigner transformation, and the Ramsey interferometry protocol.
-In Section~\ref{sec:results}, we present the experimental validation performed on the quantum processors at BSC-CNS and analyze the spectroscopic phase diagram.
-Section~\ref{sec:rd} and Section~\ref{sec:rlbt} discuss the deep physical connection between polarons and the crossover, as well as correlation effects beyond mean-field theory.
+In Section~\ref{sec:results}, we present the hardware demonstration performed on the quantum processor QRed at BSC-CNS, and analyze the spectroscopic phase diagram.
+Section~\ref{sec:rd} and Section~\ref{sec:rlbt} discuss the physical connection between polarons and the BEC-BCS crossover, as well as correlation effects beyond mean-field theory.
 Section~\ref{sec:outlook} addresses the Trotterization errors and scalability.
-Finally, Section~\ref{sec:conclusions} summarizes our findings and outlines future directions for Quantum Machine Learning applications.
+Finally, Section~\ref{sec:conclusions} summarizes our findings and outlines future directions.